-A new Category for Bariatric Surgery applies from 1 July 2019.
+The Category Bariatric Surgery was introduced from 1 July 2019.

-If you are insuring with MIGA for the first time on or after 1 July 2019 and you:
+If you were insured or are insuring with MIGA for the first time on or after 1 July 2019 and you:

-- undertake any Bariatric Surgery, you need to select the Category for Bariatric Surgery, irrespective of the Gross Income you generate for this work as a part of your total annual Gross Income - undertook Bariatric Surgery prior to 1 July 2019 but no longer do so, you will need to declare this fact and a premium loading may apply depending the volume of work undertaken and when the work was last undertaken.
+- undertake any bariatric surgery, you must select the Category Bariatric Surgery, irrespective of the Gross Income you generate from bariatric surgery as a part of your total annual Gross Income - undertook bariatric surgery prior to 1 July 2019 but have since ceased all bariatric surgery, you will need to declare this fact and a premium loading may apply depending the volume of bariatric surgery undertaken and when it was last undertaken.

-If you are insured with MIGA as at 30 June 2019 and:
+If you were insured with MIGA as at 30 June 2019 and:

-- you have previously undertaken, and continue to carry out, Bariatric Surgery, and: - ≥10% of your annual Gross Income after 1 July 2019 is from Bariatric Surgery: - you must be insured in the new Category for Bariatric Surgery from 1 July 2019; and - you will continue to be covered for any Bariatric Surgery undertaken prior to 1 July 2019 or or
+- you had previously undertaken, and continue to carry out, bariatric surgery, and: - greater than 10% of your annual Gross Income continues to be from bariatric surgery: - you must be insured in the Category Bariatric Surgery; and - you will continue to be covered for any bariatric surgery undertaken prior to 1 July 2019 or or

-- =<10% of your annual Gross Income is from Bariatric Surgery, then with effect from 1 July 2019: - you can continue to be insured in the Category that you were insured in as at 30 June 2019; and - you will continue to be covered for any Bariatric Surgery undertaken prior to 1 July 2019
+- equal or less than 10% of your annual Gross Income is from bariatric surgery, then: - you can continue to be insured in the Category that you were insured in as at 30 June 2019; and - you will continue to be covered for any bariatric surgery undertaken prior to 1 July 2019

-- you have ceased, or are ceasing, Bariatric Surgery and you will not be doing any Bariatric Surgery from 1 July 2019: - you can continue to be insured in the Category that you were insured in as at 30 June 2019; and - you will continue to be covered for Bariatric Surgery undertaken prior to 1 July 2019, if the Category that you were insured in was a surgical Category that included cover for Bariatric Surgery.
+- you have ceased bariatric surgery and have not carried out any bariatric surgery on or after 1 July 2019: - you can continue to be insured in the Category that you were insured in as at 30 June 2019; and - you will continue to be covered for bariatric surgery undertaken prior to 1 July 2019, if the Category that you were insured in was a surgical Category that included cover for bariatric surgery.